 - Role-based learning is encouraged

 - Critical thinking boosts

 Group study, as many call it, is a famous technique to improve learning.
-Peer teaching is one of those teaching strategies that help improve understanding of the subject and also strengthen interpersonal skills.
+Peer teaching is one of those innovative teaching strategies that help improve understanding of the subject and also strengthen interpersonal skills.